Fistful of Metal: Reception

 Critical reception to Fistful of Metal was mixed.
 Xavier Russel of Kerrang! called it a great debut album, with songs played "at a hundred miles an hour" which could just have been "slightly more original."
 Writing in the Encyclopedia of Popular Music, Colin Larkin called the cover art "tasteless", but commended the album's small, but steady commercial performance.
 AllMusic's Steve Huey said Anthrax had not found its distinctive style yet, sounding more like a Judas Priest cover band.
 Huey found the lyrics utilizing heavy metal stereotypes and opined fans would find the record "off-putting".
 Canadian journalist Martin Popoff praised the well-produced sound and the "almost operatic anti-thrash vocals" from Turbin, considering the album responsible for "putting New York back on the US metal map, and quality back in the books of bruising and uncompromising underground metal."
 The term thrash metal was used for the first time in the music press by Kerrang! journalist Malcolm Dome, referring to the song "Metal Thrashing Mad".

 Guitar World magazine placed the album on their list of "New Sensations: 50 Iconic Albums That Defined 1984".
 In June 2019, Decibel inducted Fistful of Metal in their Hall of Fame, due to its reputation as one of the best early examples of thrash metal.

-Despite its acclaim, Fistful of Metal is considered to be one of the least represented studio albums of Anthrax's career.
+Despite its acclaim, Fistful of Metal is considered to be one of Anthrax's least represented studio albums.
 Most of the songs from the album have rarely been played live since the band rose to popularity with their next two albums, Spreading the Disease and Among the Living, although "Deathrider", "Metal Thrashing Mad", "Panic", "Soldiers of Metal", "Anthrax" and "Across the River" have seen periodic revivals in later years.
 No songs from this album have ever appeared on any of the band's compilation albums, including Return of the Killer A's, Madhouse: The Very Best of Anthrax and Anthrology: No Hit Wonders (1985–1991), though they did re-record the heavily requested "Deathrider", "Metal Thrashing Mad", "Panic", and "Anthrax" for their 2004 album The Greater of Two Evils (the latter appearing on the 2-disc Japanese version as a bonus track).

 In 1986, the album was banned in Germany by the Federal Department for Media Harmful to Young Persons for its violent cover artwork.
 The ban has since expired.